acdh-oeaw/arche-docs/_site/aux/firstSteps.md

 Remarks about a production environment usage:

+* If you want to use multiple AMQP handlers, you should assign each of them a unique queue name.
 * You should rather make a dedicated Docker image containing a complete execution environment for your handlers service rather than installing libraries as a part of the `handlers/start.sh`.